-Vision Zero efforts by cities like Austin attempt to reduce the number of tragic deaths.
+Vision Zero efforts by cities like Austin attempt to reduce the number of tragic traffic deaths.
 We know the devastating effects that car accident, pedestrian, and motorcycle fatalities have on a family’s life and well being.
+Vision Zero seeks to eliminate traffic death and suffering.

 Recovery doesn’t come easily or quickly – and there are some injuries a family may never recover from.
 We feel that loss is too heavy a price for communities to pay for distracted or negligent driving.
 Improvements in road construction can reduce the pain and suffering that families experience following a car crash tragedy.